Fabric Commands

 Fabric View

-Fabric has commands that display a Fabric configuration and its settings.
+Fabric includes commands that display the Fabric configuration and settings.
 For example:

 • Fabric cluster information: